Yakitrak/obsidian-cli-docs/index.md

     url: "/docs/commands/create-note"
     btn_label: "More Information"
     btn_class: "btn--small"
 feature_row3:
   - image_path: /assets/images/terminal-move-note.gif
     alt: "move note"
     title: "Move Note"
     excerpt: "Move notes with ease, just type the current name and the new path.
+All other notes that link to the note will also be updated.
 Notes can also be renamed easily in the same way!"
     url: "/docs/commands/move-note"
     btn_label: "More Information"
     btn_class: "btn--small"